Price & Hours

-- Beaches, Neighborhood/Area
+- Beaches, Neighborhood/Area Type

-- Time to Spend: Half Day to Full Day
+- Half Day to Full Day Time to Spend

 Isla Mujeres also remains popular for its sea turtles, and you can glimpse the creatures at the local tortugranja, or turtle farm.
-The farm contains several hundred turtles and an aquarium, with tours in both Spanish and English.
-You can reach the aquarium by taxi from Isla Mujeres' downtown.
-If you're looking for the right beach on Isla Mujeres, head to Playa del Norte, regarded among travelers as an excellent, beautiful and pristine beach.
+Visit between August and October, and you just might get to witness the baby turtles hatching.
+You can reach the farm by taxi from Isla Mujeres' downtown.
+If you're just looking to relax on the sand, head to Playa del Norte, regarded among travelers as a beautiful, pristine beach.

 You can reach Isla Mujeres by ferry from several different terminals in the Hotel Zone, including Playa Tortugas and Playa Caracol, as well as Cancun center.
 You can learn more about the ferry service in our Getting Around Cancún section.